Coherent-Partners/spark-ts-sdk/README.md

 version - the latest version by default.
 You can explicitly specify an older version if you need to work with a previous iteration of the service.

-Hence, there are various ways to indicate a Spark service URI in the SDK:
+Hence, there are various ways to indicate a Coherent Spark service URI in the SDK:

 - `{folder}/{service}[{version}]` - _version_ is optional.
 - `service/{serviceId}`